Johnson Outdoors (NASDAQ:JOUT) Announces Earnings Results

-Johnson Outdoors (NASDAQ:JOUT – Get Free Report) issued its quarterly earnings results on Friday.
-The company reported $0.38 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.15 by $0.23, MarketWatch Earnings reports.
-The firm had revenue of $138.64 million during the quarter, compared to analyst estimates of $140.44 million.
-Johnson Outdoors had a return on equity of 3.86% and a net margin of 2.94%.
-During the same period last year, the company posted $0.57 EPS.
+Johnson Outdoors (NASDAQ:JOUT – Get Free Report) announced its quarterly earnings results on Friday.
+The company reported $0.38 EPS for the quarter, topping the consensus estimate of $0.15 by $0.23, MarketWatch Earnings reports.
+The firm had revenue of $138.64 million for the quarter, compared to analyst estimates of $140.44 million.
+Johnson Outdoors had a net margin of 2.94% and a return on equity of 3.86%.
+During the same period last year, the business earned $0.57 EPS.

 Johnson Outdoors Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, January 25th.
+The company also recently declared a quarterly dividend, which was paid on Thursday, January 25th.
 Stockholders of record on Thursday, January 11th were paid a dividend of $0.33 per share.
-This represents a $1.32 annualized dividend and a dividend yield of 2.97%.
 The ex-dividend date was Wednesday, January 10th.
-Johnson Outdoors’s dividend payout ratio is presently 69.47%.
+This represents a $1.32 dividend on an annualized basis and a dividend yield of 2.97%.
+Johnson Outdoors’s dividend payout ratio (DPR) is 69.47%.

-Separately, StockNews.com lowered Johnson Outdoors from a “buy” rating to a “hold” rating in a research note on Monday, December 11th.
+Separately, StockNews.com lowered shares of Johnson Outdoors from a “buy” rating to a “hold” rating in a research note on Monday, December 11th.

 Johnson Outdoors Inc designs, manufactures, and markets seasonal and outdoor recreational products for fishing worldwide.
 It operates through four segments: Fishing, Camping, Watercraft Recreation, and Diving.
 The Fishing segment offers electric motors for trolling, marine battery chargers, and shallow water anchors; sonar and GPS equipment for fish finding, navigation, and marine cartography; and downriggers for controlled-depth fishing.